OUR ALUMNI FAMILY AND FRIENDS

 Dr Alison Mowbray is an Olympic rower.
 A Cambridge graduate, with a PhD in Molecular Microbiology, she is also a teacher, nutritionist, inspirational speaker and leadership development consultant and coach.

-Captain Catherine Henderson left Richmond to pursue a military career, studying for her A-levels and degree whilst being a full-time officer at Sandhurst.
-At the age of 26 she is a platoon commander.
+Catherine left Richmond to pursue a military career, studying for her A-levels and degree whilst being a full-time officer at Sandhurst.
+At the age of 26 she became a platoon commander.
+After a promotion to Captain she is now at the rank of Adjutant.

 Matt Hoss, studied Drama and Theatre Studies, at the University of Kent, and is a full-time, stand-up comedian.
 He has toured nationally and has performed at the Edinburgh Fringe Festival.
 In addition, the entrepreneur runs a chain of national comedy clubs.
 The award-winning comedian writes and performs for BBC Newcastle’s Grin Up North as well as writing for the British Stand-Up Comedy Archive.